A simple construction of Grassmannian polylogarithms: Introduction and main definitions

+3mm Framed variations of $\Q$-Hodge-Tate structures on $X$ give rise to a commutative graded Hopf algebra ${\cal H}_\bullet(X)$.
+Any $n$-framed $\Q$-Hodge-Tate variation on $X$ provides an element of ${\cal H}_n(X)$.
+In general the coproduct of the element ${\cal I}({\rm I}) \in {\cal H}_n(X)$ corresponding to an integrable symbol ${\rm I}$ is rather complicated.
+We show, however, that, considered modulo the ideal generated by the constant variantions, the coproduct is determined by the deconcatenation map on the symbols -- see Theorem \ref{VITJ}.

+The symbol of the Tate iterated integral correponding to the period of a geometric variation of $\Q$-Hodge-Tate variation on $X$ can be calculated inductively if we know the differential equation of the period function.

+3mm {\bf Conclusion}.
+Working modulo the ideal of the Hopf algebra ${\cal H}_\bullet(X)$ generated by the constant variations, we arrive at a simple and effective way to calculate the coproducts of the elements of ${\cal H}_\bullet(X)$ corresponding to periods of geometric Hodge-Tate variations.

-\paragraph{The structure of the paper.} In Section 2 we recall the scissor congruence groups ${A}_n(F)$, whose properies reflect the ones of the Aomoto $n$-logarithm.
+\paragraph{The structure of the paper.} In Section 2 we recall the scissors congruence groups ${A}_n(F)$, whose properties reflect the ones of the Aomoto $n$-logarithm.
 The functional equations of the Grassmannian $n$-logarithm stated in Theorem \ref{MMTH2} follow immediately from basic properties of the Aomoto $(n-1)$-logarithm.
-However Theorem \ref{MMTH}, and therefore the existence of the function $L_n^G$, is less obvious.
+However Theorem \ref{MMTH}, and therefore the existence of the Grassmannian $n$-logarithm function $L_n^G$, is less obvious.
 It is proved in Section 2.

-In Section 3 we introduce {\it Tate iterated integrals}.
-Tate iterated integrals on a complex algebraic variety $X$ are certain (conjecturally all) homotopy invariant iterated integrals of $1$-forms $d\log f_i$, where $f_i$ are rational functions on $X$.
-Denote by $\C(X)$ the field of rational functions on $X$.
-The length $n$ Tate iterated integrals are uniquely determined by their {\it $\otimes^n$-invariants}, given by elements \be \la{EII} {\rm I} \in \bigotimes^n \C(X)^* \ee satisfying certain integrability condition of algebraic nature.
-For $n=2$ the integrability condition just means that the image of the element ${\rm I}$ in $K_2(\C(X))$ modulo $K_2(\C)$ is zero.

-We give a simple definition of {\it geometric variations of mixed $\Q$-Hodge-Tate structures} --- it does not rely on the theory of motives.
-We show that Tate iterated integrals are periods of variations of mixed Tate motives, understood as geometric variations of mixed $\Q$-Hodge-Tate structures.
-Precisely, any geometric variation of framed mixed $\Q$-Hodge-Tate structures on $X$ determines an element (\ref{EII}).
-We show that the elements obtained this way are exactly the integrable ones.